elijahgbeminiyi/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This is my readme file
+#This is a Readme file
+...and it is not empty